respunn/respunn/README.md

     - *Music Bot:* A powerful music bot that allows users to play music in voice channels.
     - *Moderation Bot:* A bot that provides comprehensive moderation tools, including banning, kicking, and muting users.
     - *Games Bot:* A bot that provides a range of fun and interactive games that users can play in the Discord server.
+- **FiveM Server Monitoring Bot:** I have developed custom Discord bots for monitoring FiveM servers, providing real-time updates on server status, player count, and other important metrics.
+These bots can help server admins and players stay informed about the state of the server and make informed decisions about when to join or leave.
+- **Personal Discord Bot Development:** I offer custom bot development services for Discord users who need bots with specific features and functionality.
+Whether you need a bot for moderation, music, leveling, or something else entirely, I can work with you to develop a custom solution that meets your needs.

 ## Hobbies and Interests